jonathonracz/jtracer/README.md

 # jtracer

-**jtracer** is a C++ raytracer capable of running either on the CPU (multithreaded or non-multithreaded) or as an Apple Metal compute kernel.
+**jtracer** is a C++ path tracer capable of running either on the CPU (multithreaded or non-multithreaded) or as an Apple Metal compute kernel.

-The raytracer was originally based on the implementation guide given by Peter Shirley's excellent ebook [Ray Tracing In One Weekend](http://a.co/4ShfDEg).
+The path tracer was originally based on the implementation guide given by Peter Shirley's excellent ebook [Ray Tracing In One Weekend](http://a.co/4ShfDEg).
 The algorithms were modified to make the raytracer non-allocating (i.e. non stack based) by using color/light accumulators with a single ray object to trace through the scene.

 The implementation found in [`jtracer/Trace`](jtracer/Trace) is designed to be extremely portable.
 It is a header-only implementation of a general GPU-compute compatible raytracer from a per-pixel standpoint given a set of scene parameters (in this case, a bunch of spheres).
 In theory, it should work in an OpenCL C++ or CUDA environment with little modification - likely just some system-specific definitions in [`JTTypes.h`](jtracer/Trace/JTTypes.h).